Showing posts with label pi network. Show all posts

 While there are some privacy concerns, this unfortunately is so common, in most cases Pi is probably just one of several apps on users phones with privacy policies asking for way too much.

-In my research for this story there was fairly large amount of people who have been pressing that button daily for years, accumulating thousands of free Pi tokens, and excited for the official launch where they can sell them for $50 each.
+In my research for this story there was fairly large amount of people who have been pressing that button daily for years, accumulating thousands of free Pi tokens, and excited for the official launch where they believe they can sell them for $50 each.
 So, the disappointment some will be feeling once the coins become tradeable seems to be the only real consequence.

 What's Next?